Skip to main content

 Examiners have identified several risk factors related to the assessment of NSF fees on re-presented transactions:

-• Consumer Compliance Risk: Charging multiple NSF fees for the same unpaid transaction can breach Section 5 of the FTC Act, which prohibits unfair or deceptive practices.
+• Consumer compliance risk: Charging multiple NSF fees for the same unpaid transaction can breach Section 5 of the FTC Act, which prohibits unfair or deceptive practices.
 Not adequately informing customers can mislead and potentially harm them.

 • Deceptive Practices: The FDIC finds charging multiple NSF fees without proper disclosure deceptive.